uzueer/greensteps/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in your root directory using this template:
+Create a `.env` file in the root directory based on the example below:

 ```bash
 DJANGO_SECRET_KEY=your_secret_key_here